dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/freshdesk.md

 1. Log in to your Freshdesk account.
 1. Click on the profile icon to open "Profile Settings".
-1. Locate and copy the API key displayed on the right side.
+1. Copy the API key displayed on the right side.

 ### Initialize the verified source